SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

-My daughter is very hyper over talkative and has tantrum fits when something frustrates her.
-She goes goes all day talking and repeating things.
+My daughter is very hyper over-talkative and has tantrum fits when something frustrates her.
+She goes all day talking and repeating things.
 Like if she can’t get her shirt on she will throw a tantrum or if she is mad at her sister she will throw a tantrum.
 She can’t do one thing at a time, she will not complete one thing in one sitting.
-She also will not sit still for a period of time she is always moving around she does not pay attention well.
+She also will not sit still for a period she is always moving around she does not pay attention well.

-In order for a diagnosis of bipolar to be made, there must exist symptoms of mood fluctuation( mania and depression).
-Also a very thorough history needs to be conducted prior to making this diagnosis.
+For a diagnosis of bipolar to be made, there must exist symptoms of mood fluctuation( mania and depression).
+Also, a very thorough history needs to be conducted before making this diagnosis.

-Similarly other issues may explain your daughter’s adhd like behavior.
+Similarly, other issues may explain your daughter’s ADHD like behavior.
 It is also significant to consider how old your daughter is and how long the symptoms have been occurring.
-For example, if she is six, and these behaviors just started, or in utero she was expose to drugs or later had a head injury the diagnosis would be different.
-I would strongly recommend you take her to a psychologist or therapist for and evaluation.
+For example, if she is six, and these behaviors just started, or in utero, she was exposed to drugs or later had a head injury the diagnosis would be different.
+I would strongly recommend you take her to a psychologist or therapist for an evaluation.

 I hope this helps!